Teal-Projects/Teal-Projects/README.md

 - 🌱 I’m currently exploring new things in technology.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 Goals: Contribute more to Open Source projects.
-- ⚡ I love to learn, climbing and Startup.
+- ⚡ I love to learn, climbing and snowboarding.

 ### Connect with me